core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Topic-Data Discovery

-Within a topic, there is the "topic-data" topic property containing the URI of the "topic-data" resource that a CoAP client can subscribe to and/or publish to.
-The "topic-data" resources use the resource type 'core.ps.data'.
+Within a topic, there is the "topic-data" topic property containing the URI of the topic-data resource that a CoAP client can subscribe to and/or publish to.
+The topic-data resources use the resource type 'core.ps.data'.

-The "topic-data" topic property value contains the URI of the "topic-data" resource for publishing and subscribing.
-So retrieving the topic will also provide the URL of the "topic-data" resource (see {{topic-get-resource}}).
+The "topic-data" topic property value contains the URI of the topic-data resource for publishing and subscribing.
+So retrieving the topic will also provide the URL of the topic-data resource (see {{topic-get-resource}}).

-It is also possible to discover a list of "topic-data" resources by sending a request to the collection with a query rt=core.ps.data as shown below.
+It is also possible to discover a list of topic-data resources by sending a request to the collection with a query rt=core.ps.data as shown below.
 Any topic collection resource MUST support this query.

 ~~~~